top of page

 Postcards

 c.
 Early 1900s.
 Postcards were extremely popular around the beginning of the 20th Century.
 As people traveled, they would send postcards to their relatives and friends, usually to let them know about their trip.
 At that time, there was an annual average of several postcards sent for each person in the U.S. As shown below, they were also used to advertise various products, such as beer, and there could be some interesting sayings on the back of postcards as well.
-Please note that the postcard of the brewery complex below is not exactly accurate.
-For a more accurate view of the brewery please see this an other lithographs used on Stationary.
+Even though the major buildings of the brewery shown in the postcard below appear relatively correct, the lithographer may have taken a little artistic liberty.
+For instance, what appears to be the Ohio River in the background was actually located about a mile a way in the opposite direction from the brewery.
+Additionally, the renderings of some buildings on the far sides and in the back may not be entirely accurate.
+For other similar images of the brewery please see the lithographs used on Stationary.

-The paper posters on the side from Bavarian Brewing Co. promoted the WWII defense efforts.
+These paper posters from Bavarian Brewing Co. promoted the WWII defense efforts.
+They were likely posted on metal frames contained on street cars below the ceiling and above the windows.
 These are some early posters after Prohibition when the Schott Brothers acquired the brewer in 1938.
-They were likely posted on street cars in the area below the ceiling and above the window.
 Cincinnati had an extensive electric railway system that was dissolved in the mid 1950s.
 Other brewers also promoted the war efforts not only with posters, but also ads.
-All the local brewers in Cincinnati would sometimes take out and ad together to support defense efforts.
+All the local brewers in Cincinnati would sometimes take out ads together to support defense efforts.
 (See Ads: Bavarian's 1935 to 1945.)
 Due to rations imposed in WWII, the production capacity was limited during the war years.

 POSTERS - Late 1940s & Early 1950s.
 The first image below is a colorful paper poster of a dancer entitled "Ripplin Rhythm."
 The original was done in 1948 by Rolf Armstrong, the famed pin-up artist from the 1930s and 1940s.
 The poster with a snowman was probably an used on street cars, like the previous posters above.
 The Schitzelbank poster from 1953 shows most of the usual images and names used in an old German folk and drinking song, which was modified to promote Bavarian's Old Style Beer.

-c.
+BAVARIAN'S OLD STYLE BEER c.
+1958.c.
 Late 1940s - Early 1950s.
 These cardboard prop-ups all had a similar Bavarian's Old Style banner top and used the slogan "A Man's Beer."
-This slogan began in 1946 was used until about 1953 when ...And Hers Too! was added.
+This slogan began in 1946 and was used until about 1953 when "...And Hers Too!" was added.

 c.Early 1950s.
 A "Curier & Ives" print was used for the Christmas Greeting poster below, as well as for images of fighters, shown a little further below.